alejandrochava/Mysthogann/README.md

 ## 📘 About Me
 - 🔭 I'm currently planning on how to build Taskify, aiming to create a tool to have a better organization of all my tasks.
-- 🌱 I’m learning JavaScript and Ruby to expand my full-stack development capabilities.
+- 🌱 I’m learning AWS and Azure to expand my cloud development capabilities.
-- 👯 I’m looking to collaborate on open-source projects or tech for social good.
-- 🥅 2024 Goals: Expand my knowledge cloud-native development and refine my skills in some programming languages.
+- 🥅 2024 Goals: Expand my knowledge cloud-native development and refine my skills in Full Stack Development.
 - ⚡ Fun fact: When I'm not coding, I'm probably playing the guitar, doing taekwondo, in the gym or maybe playing some videogames.